 Here we address the question of where the balance of complexity and accuracy tips for the force-DFT.
 We compare the theoretical results of Ref.
-1 against new computer simulation data, involving canonical, grandcanonical, and event-driven methods, as is appropriate for carrying out a systematic comparison, as we detail below.
+[1] against new computer simulation data, involving canonical, grandcanonical, and event-driven methods, as is appropriate for carrying out a systematic comparison, as we detail below.
 We find that the force-DFT per se does not improve on standard DFT in the considered cases, but that an appropriate linear combination of results from the two approaches, which constitutes a simple hybrid scheme, gives much improved results as compared to the standard framework.
-We hence follow the suggestion raised in the outlook of Ref.
-1 that "the virial and compressibility routes could be mixed in the spirit of liquid-state integralequation theories, using approximations analogous to the Rogers-Young or Carnahan-Starling theories."

 The paper is organized as follows.
 In Sec.
 II, a brief summary of the core concepts of DFT is given.
 Particularly, we highlight the conceptual differences of the force-DFT approach and describe how both routes can be used to formulate a dynamical DFT.
 In Sec.
 III, we conduct a thorough reinvestigation of the force-DFT results for the model applications of Ref.
-1, thereby comparing this data to results from standard DFT and from simulation.
+[1], thereby comparing this data to results from standard DFT and from simulation.
 Throughout this work, the hard sphere fluid is considered and the force-DFT results are those that were obtained with the Rosenfeld [7] FMT functional in Ref.
-1. We first turn to the case of imposing a planar hard wall in Sec.
+[1].
+We first turn to the case of imposing a planar hard wall in Sec.
 III A where the respective connection of standard and force-DFT to the compressibility and virial route is established via the hard wall contact theorem.
 To obtain numerically accurate results for this equilibrium situation, we perform grand canonical Monte-Carlo (GCMC) [30] simulations which are systematically adjusted to enable a comparison with both DFT routes.
 In Sec.
-IIIB, the dynamical behavior of the hard sphere fluid in a switched harmonic potential is considered.
-For the numerical reproduction of the exact time evolution, we employ eventdriven Brownian dynamics simulations (EDBD) [31] that are initialized with particle configurations from canonical Monte-Carlo (MC) simulation.
+III B, the dynamical behavior of the hard sphere fluid in a switched harmonic potential is considered.
+For the numerical reproduction of the exact time evolution, we employ event-driven Brownian dynamics simulations (EDBD) [31] that are initialized with particle configurations from canonical Monte-Carlo (MC) simulation.
 The time-dependent density profile obtained with this procedure is compared to results from standard and from force-DDFT.
 Based on the observations of Sec.
-III and IIIB, we investigate a hybrid scheme in Sec.
+III and IIIB, we propose a hybrid scheme in Sec.
 IV as a means to substantially improve the resulting density profiles via a linear combination of results from the standard and force-route.
 This is illustrated both for the equilibrium and for the dynamical case, where we find much better agreement with simulation results.
 In particular, we show that hybrid Rosenfeld DFT can compete with standard DFT on the basis of the high-accuracy White-Bear [32, 33] functionals for the hard wall test case.
 We conclude in Sec.
 V and give an outlook to further possible applications of force-DFT and the hybrid scheme.